Altinum: Roman Altinum

 Sometime between 31 and 12 BCE, Octavian established Ravenna's harbour as one of the home ports for his new navy.
-It became one of the main Roman military ports and this favoured Altinum as it increased the importance of the upper Adriatic Sea.
+It became one of the main Roman military ports, and this favoured Altinum, as it increased the importance of the upper Adriatic Sea.

 The town benefited from infrastructure commissioned by the emperor Claudius.
 In 46 CE he opened a branch of the Via Claudia Augusta from Altinum to Tridentum (today's Trento) in the Italian Alps.
 Drusus had started its construction in 15 AD.
 It connected Hostiglia (today's Ostiglia), on the River Po, to the "limes" at the Danube in southern Germany via Tridentum.
-Claudius also build a road along the coast which connected Altinum to Atria directly.
+Claudius also built a road along the coast which connected Altinum to Atria directly.
 He also extended the navigable route inside the Septem Maria lagoons, to Altinum with the construction of a further canal, the fossa Clodia, thus connecting it to Ravenna.
-Although this internal route only allowed navigation by smaller vessels, it guaranteed communication even through the worse weather.
-This enhanced Altinum's strategic and commercial importance as a hub for trade between the Mediterranean Sea, north-eastern Italy and beyond the Alps.
+Although this internal route only allowed navigation by smaller vessels, it guaranteed communication even through the worst weather.
+This enhanced Altinum's strategic and commercial importance as a hub for trade between the Mediterranean Sea, northeastern Italy and beyond the Alps.

-During the civil wars which followed the death of the emperor Nero (see Year of the four emperors, 69 AD), Marcus Antonius Primus, who supported Vespasian's bid to depose Vitellius, advanced into Italy with his troops.
+During the civil wars which followed the death of the emperor Nero (see Year of the Four Emperors, 69 AD), Marcus Antonius Primus, who supported Vespasian's bid to depose Vitellius, advanced into Italy with his troops.
 Tacitus wrote that he occupied Aquileia and then he was "received with joy" at Opitergium (Oderzo) and Altinum and that a military contingent was left in Altinum in case of an attack by the fleet in Ravenna.

-In 169, during the Marcomannic Wars (166-180 AD) the co-emperors Marcus Aurelius and Lucius Verus were returning to Rome from the front in Pannonia.
+In 169, during the Marcomannic Wars (166–180 AD) the co-emperors Marcus Aurelius and Lucius Verus were returning to Rome from the front in Pannonia.
 Lucius Verus was said to have been hit by apoplexy near Altinum.
-He got off his carriage bleeding and was taken to Altinum, where he died after three days of not been able to speak.
+He got off his carriage bleeding and was taken to Altinum, where he died after three days of not being able to speak.
 Some modern scholars believe that he may have been a victim of the Antonine Plague.